William Allen White Foundation

 Michelle Keller, University of Kansas Endowment Association, Assistant Vice President, Communications and Donor Relations, Lawrence, Kansas

-Kris Kennedy, Reddit, Inc., Senior Creative Strategist, Kansas City, MO
+Kris Kennedy, Reddit, Inc., Manager, Creative Strategy, Kansas City, MO

 Sarah Kessinger, The Marysville Advocate, Owner and Publisher, Marysville, KS